CurriculumThe Downs CEP School Curriculum

 Curriculum long term plan

 The Downs CEP School follows the National Curriculum in Years 1-6 and the Early Years Curriculum for reception.
 We have a theme based approach to teaching.
 This means that we can provide many opportunities for cross curricular links increasing children’s breadth and depth of learning.
 There will be some subjects that may be taught independent of the current theme such as RE and PSHE.
 However, we try to encompass as much as we can within the main theme.
 The curriculum has been designed by staff and children to ensure that we have a good progression of skills from year R to Year 6.
 For example, children will have the opportunity to be geographers and use maths skills, be historians and use artistic skills.
+The Downs CEP School uses a model that takes into account misconceptions and prior learning, this is essential to ensuring that children are able to retrieve their knowledge and apply their skills throughout their school journey.

 Our curriculum is organised into three themes: